How to balance personalization and automation in your customer interactions

 - Who is visiting my website?

 These are just a few questions you can ask to help you get started.
 You know your business best, so before you start any data analytics projects, go in with a specific question.
+Here’s how to create a customer survey that can also add key insights to your business.
 This will help you stay focused and drill into the areas that will really help improve the quality and efficiency of your content and customer interactions.

 Streamlining the customer journey